 And this shouldn’t come as a surprise.

-Because one of the biggest complaints of people with a low thyroid is WEIGHT GAIN.
-In fact, it's the #1 most endorsed symptom by women with low thyroid function.
+Because one of the biggest complaints of people with low thyroid is weight gain.
+In fact, it’s the #1 most endorsed symptom by women with low thyroid function.

-Isn't it ironic that women tend to gain weight immediately after their thyroid has been removed knowing that your thyroid controls a huge percentage of your weight?
+Isn’t it ironic that women tend to gain weight immediately after their thyroid has been removed knowing that their thyroid controls a huge percentage of their weight?